Dark Fall: Plot

 "Somewhere in the recesses of time, a darkness is growing in strength.
 A force that existed at the very beginning of time and will exist until the very end of time, waiting to break into our world."

-The game begins on April 29, with the player Mr. Crowhurst (whose first name remains unknown) receiving a message from his brother, Pete Crowhurst, an architect working on the redevelopment of an abandoned train station and hotel in Dowerton, Dorset.
+The game begins on April 29, with the player Mr. Crowhurst (whose first name remains unknown) receiving a message from his brother, Pete Crowhurst, an architect working on the redevelopment of an abandoned Railway hotel in Dowerton, Dorset.
 Pete pleads for his brother to come to Dowerton, as something is wrong and he needs help.
 He mentions he is working with two ghost hunters, and says "I think whatever they were hunting has found them.
 I think it's found me, too."
 He then says "it" is outside the door, whispering his name, and he feels compelled to let it in.
 As the message ends, a door is heard opening.

 The player heads to Dowerton by train.
 He falls asleep, and awakens in a train tunnel, where he hears the voice of a young boy, Timothy Pike.
 The boy guides him to the station, telling him he has lived in the area "since 41," and mentioning "the others are hoping you can help them.
 One of them knows you, your brother ain't it?
 He's the new one, only just arrived."
 He also says "it" doesn't know they're talking yet, but soon will.
 The player finds Pete's PDA, in which he writes about Nigel Danvers and Polly White, the ghost hunters.
 As the player explores the hotel, he discovers why it originally closed; its reputation never recovered from the night of April 29, 1947, when the guests and staff vanished.

 As the player explores, it becomes apparent the area is haunted by the spirits of the people who vanished in 1947, amongst others (including a Roundhead soldier who died in the original inn during the English Civil War, Timothy, Polly, Nigel and Pete).
 The player learns George Crabtree, the owner of the hotel in 1947, was suspected of murdering the others and then fleeing.
 However, Crabtree had learned of an evil in the hotel and was planning to imprison it by using twelve symbols to recite an incantation.
 Each symbol was on a piece of vellum, which he distributed amongst the staff and guests, most of whom thought he was mad.